nikhilchennakeshava/nodejs-complete-developer-course-udemy/Documentation and Notes/The Complete Node.js Developer Course.md

 ---

-Section 18 - Wrapping Up:
+## Section 18 - Wrapping Up:

-	New Feature Ideas:
+### New Feature Ideas:

-		Weather App:
+#### Weather App:

 Allow user to use geolocation API to get weather for their location instead of tyoing in the address.

-		Todo App:
+#### Todo App:

 Allow users to upload images for individual todos.

-		Chat App:
+#### Chat App:

 Let users pick from list of active rooms or type in custom room name instead of typing the name.

-	What to do next?:
+### What to do next?

-		GraphQL
+* GraphQL
-		React
+* React

----
 ---